cmss13-devs/web/rules.md

 ## Timeline

 The CM-SS13 Universe diverges from the events of real life in 1975.
-The exception to this is the Vietnam War, which did not happen in the CM-SS13 Universe.
 References to events/people/popular culture/etc after 1975 should be avoided.
 For example, it is fine for a character to know about World War 2, but not the Iraq War.
 The Internet as we know it today did not happen in the CM-SS13 Universe, and references to it should be avoided.
 Staff reserve the right to make things after 1975 part of the lore as needed, such as for events.

 ## Human Roleplay Standards